rajan2365/Totle-code/README.md

-A simple, fast, and modular REST API built with Node.js & Express.js that provides a list of topics with optional search and sorting capabilities.
-The project follows best practices with a separated router structure and clean code design.
+A simple, fast, and modular REST API built with Node.js & Express.js that provides a list of topicswith optional search and sorting capabilities.
+The project follows best practices with separated router structure and clean code design.

 🚀 Features